DATABASE-ADMINISTRATOR-PROJECTS/DATABASE-MIRRORING/README.md

 # DATABASE-MIRRORING
-Database Mirroring is the process of creating the exact copy of your database in another server in real time https://youtu.be/Ql2ML6LYzg0
+Database Mirroring is the process of creating the exact copy of your database in another server in real time.
+The Link below shows the full practical on how to configure Datbase Mirroring https://youtu.be/Ql2ML6LYzg0
 ## DATABASE MIRRORING